Celtic settlement of Southeast Europe: Great expedition in Greece

-The Celtic military pressure toward Greece in the southern Balkans reached its turning point in 281 BC.
-The collapse of Lysimachus' successor kingdom in Thrace opened the way for the migration.
+In 281 BC, the collapse of Lysimachus's kingdom opened the way for the migration.
 The cause for this is explained by Pausanias as greed for loot, by Justin as a result of overpopulation, and by Memnon as the result of famine.
 According to Pausanias, an initial probing raid led by Cambaules withdrew when they realized they were too few in numbers.

-In 280 BC, a great army comprising about 85,000 warriors left Pannonia, split into three divisions, and marched south in a great expedition to Macedon and central Greece.
-Under the leadership of Cerethrius, 20,000 men moved against the Thracians and Triballi.
-Another division, led by Brennus and Acichorius moved against the Paionians, while the third division, headed by Bolgios, aimed for the Macedonians and Illyrians.
+In 280 BC, a great Celtic army of about 85,000 warriors left Pannonia, split into three divisions, and marched south in a great expedition.
+The first division under Cerethrius leading 20,000 men moved against the Thracians and Triballi.
+Another division, led by Brennus and Acichorius moved against Paeonia.
+The third division, headed by Bolgios, aimed for Macedon and Illyria.